ocharles/blog/posts/2014-06-10-reversible-serialization.md

 ---
-title: A Category for Correct-By-Construction Serializers and Deserializers
+title: "A Category for Correct-By-Construction Serializers and Deserializers"
 ---

 Frequently in computer programming we need to work with data in different